Ohio Turnpike Toll.com

 E-ZPass break-even shown

-Cash payers see the savings switching to E-ZPass would yield, and how many trips it takes to clear the $25 refundable deposit.
+Cash payers see the savings switching to E-ZPass would yield, and how many trips it takes to cover the $25 deposit plus $3 activation.

 Drive time